designsystemsinternational/clis/packages/deploy/README.md

 ### Lambda Template

 Similarly the lambda template accepts information about the project's configuration and the lambda function and is expected to return a JS object.

+Lambda templates are written to `[functionName].template.js` in your functions directory.

 ```js
 export default function ({